Natalie Grams

-Natalie Grams-Nobmann (born 12 April 1978) is a German physician and author.
+Natalie Grams (born 12 April 1978) is a German physician and author.
 Formerly a practicing homeopath, she became known throughout Germany as a whistleblower for her 2015 debut book Homeopathy Reconsidered – What Really Helps Patients in which she criticized homeopathy.
-In 2016 she joined the Science Council of the Society for the Scientific Investigation of Parasciences (GWUP – the German Sceptics Association).
+From 2016 to 2023 she had been a member of the Science Council of the Society for the Scientific Investigation of Parasciences (GWUP – the German Sceptics Association).
 From January 2017 to April 2020 she served as Communications Manager for the GWUP.

-She also serves on the advisory board of the humanist Giordano Bruno Foundation since May 2017, and as vice president of the Humanist Press Foundation in Germany since October 2017.
+She also serves on the advisory board of the humanist Giordano Bruno Foundation since May 2017, and as vice president of the Humanist Press Foundation in Germany from October 2017 to November 2023.
 In October 2017 her second book, Gesundheit – A Book Not Without Side Effects, was published.
 It was followed by her third book, What really Works – Compass through the World of Gentle Medicine, in February 2020.

 In 2021, Natalie Grams was awarded the Fellowship of the Committee for Skeptical Inquiry.
 This award is given for "distingued contributions to science and skepticism and for commitment to rational inquiry and public education".